walmartlabs/concord-website/training/includes/concord-1-beginner-8-conclusion.md

 > And what is next ...

-## Looper
+## Concord

-<em class="yellow">Your CI/CD platform of choice.</em>
+<em class="yellow">Your workflow orchestration tool of choice.</em>

 ## Advantages

-- Declarative, version controlled build configuration
+- Declarative, version controlled workflow configuration
-- Powerful workflow support
+- TBD 1
-- Easy job creation and maintenance
+- TBD 2

-<em class="yellow">Hands off, it just works.</em>
+- TBD 3

 ## Next